Reginald Hall: Royal Navy career

 In 1894 Hall married Ethel Wootton de Wiveslie Abney, daughter of Sir William.
-The engagement had begun when he was aged 19, five years before, but at the time this was still considered a young age for a naval officer to get married.
+The engagement had begun when he was aged 19, five years before, but at the time this was considered a young age for a naval officer to get married.
 In 1895 he was appointed as gunnery lieutenant on the cruiser Australia where he served for two years before being appointed to the senior staff at Whale Island.
 He was promoted to commander 1 January 1901, in recognition of services with naval forces in South Africa, and later served on the battleship Magnificent, flagship of the second in command of the Channel Fleet.

 In 1904 he became commander of the pre-dreadnought battleship Cornwallis which was commissioning with a new crew to operate in the Mediterranean.
 Hall had a reputation as a strict disciplinarian with an ability to get the best out of a crew, so he was given some of the worst sailors to bring up to scratch.
 A trick of disaffected sailors was to remove gunsights and throw them overboard, and indeed this happened.
 Hall instructed the master at arms to look out for two sailors who had previously been friends but who now avoided each other.
 He took one, told him that the other had confessed they had removed the sights, and the sailor duly confessed.
 Behaviour on board improved.
 Although Hall imposed discipline strictly, he also showed concern for the men he commanded and for their welfare, which was unusual for that time.
 He took particular care for the boys and junior seamen.

 In December 1905 he was promoted to captain and appointed by the First Sea Lord, Sir John Fisher, as Inspecting Captain of the new Mechanical Training Establishments, which Fisher had established to give engineering training to ordinary sailors (1906–7).
 He was next appointed captain of the cadet training ship HMS Cornwall.
 Although not a conventional warship, this now involved Hall in intelligence work.
 The ship visited foreign ports, particularly in Germany which was now seen as the navy's greatest potential enemy, and Hall started the tour with a long list of places to investigate.
 In Kiel he was tasked with discovering how many slips had been constructed for building large vessels.
 To do this he devised a ruse with the help of the Duke of Westminster, who was visiting the port and agreed to lend his motor boat for the task.
 Hall and a couple of officers dressed down as sailors and took the yacht on a full speed circuit of the harbour, pretending to break down by the naval dockyard.
 A concealed camera was then used to take photographs of the installations.
 More information was discovered by careful questions ashore.